 - There may be an absence of pain sensation.

-This is mainly between various other rare genetic disorders and fetal alcohol syndrome.
+This is mainly between various other rare genetic disorders (partial duplication of 3q, deletions of chromosome 2q31, Fryns' syndrome) and fetal alcohol syndrome.

 Although the management is mainly specialist-based, the GP's role is in ensuring overall health supervision, making sure hospital reviews take place and referring for genetic counselling.
 For spontaneous mutations the risk of recurrence is low.

 Most early deaths are in severely affected babies and occur in the first two years of life.
-Survivors tend to have a slightly shortened life span.
+Survivors tend to have a slightly shortened lifespan.
+Respiratory causes, including aspiration and pneumonia, are the most common primary causes (31%) followed by gastrointestinal disease, including obstruction/volvulus (19%).
+Congenital anomalies, including congenital diaphragmatic hernia and congenital heart defects, account for 15% of the deaths.

 Obstetric ultrasound may show IUGR.
-In one series, 68% of cases with major abnormalities were not detected by this method but careful observation for typical features such as diaphragmatic hernia, cystic hygroma or a right hand with only three rays can increase the detection rate in the second trimester.
-Second trimester maternal serum pregnancy-associated plasma protein-A (PAPP-A) measurements may have predictive value as an addition.
+In one series, 68% of cases with major abnormalities were not detected by this method.
+However, careful observation for typical features such as diaphragmatic hernia, cystic hygroma or a right hand with only three rays can increase the detection rate in the second trimester.

 The condition was first referred to by Brachmann in 1916 when he described an isolated case with autopsy findings.
 Cornelia de Lange published in 1933 and described two unrelated girls and proposed a new syndrome.